Gaussian Process-based calculation of look-elsewhere trials factor: Examples

 where $\mu$ and $\beta$ correspond to the numbers of inferred signal and background events that we vary to maximize the likelihood $\mathcal L$ with respect to data $D_i$, and $M$ is the nuisance parameter that defines the location of the hypothetical signal peak (the constant term of $\log\mathcal{L}$, which plays no role in the maximization, is not shown).

 An example of a background simulation and the corresponding significance curve are shown in Fig~\ref{fig:gv-one_both}.
-As a cross-check we compute the average number of up-crossings for the significance threshold of $\sqrt{0.5}$, the same threshold Gross and Vitells used in their work.
-We get $4.3071 \pm 0.0016$ up-crossings, which is consistent with their result of $4.34 \pm 0.11$.
+As a cross-check we compute the average number of upcrossings for the significance threshold of $\sqrt{0.5}$, the same threshold Gross and Vitells used in their work.
+We get $4.3071 \pm 0.0016$ upcrossings, which is consistent with their result of $4.34 \pm 0.11$.

 Next, we generate the set of Asimov background data sets.
 In this case there are $155$ of them, one for each bin of data.
 One of the Asimov data sets and the corresponding significance curve are shown in Fig~\ref{fig:gv-one_both} for comparison.